Download PDF versions of the coaching information sheets:

 Stephen Harrison is an Associate Certified Coach (ACC) through and member of the International Coach Federation (ICF), is committed to upholding the ICF Code of Conduct and his ongoing professional development; and was trained through the NeuroLeadership Group, an ICF-accredited training organisation.

-Coaching is offered as a service to assist the development of individuals and teams to address development and support needs.
-It will help you:
+Coaching is offered as a service to assist the development of individuals and teams.
+It is targeted to address developmental and support needs.
+Coaching will help you:

 - Enhance personal and/or team competency

 - Establish, pursue and monitor progress towards short-, medium- and long-term goals

 - Develop desired skills, attitudes or capabilities through support and guidance